Spookinator24/CSN150-Doc-Template/README.md

 [ESP32 camera setup](https://lastminuteengineers.com/getting-started-with-esp32-cam/)

 ## Problems
-  No problems at all camera was able to connect to wifi with no problems
+  No problems at all ESP32 was able to connect to wifi with no problems